VaultEmu/VaultCore.ImGuiWindowsAPI/README.md

-# VaultGUI.ImguiWindowsAPI
+# VaultCore.ImguiWindowsAPI
-Library containing interfaces to allow a vault emulation core to define custom windows in VaultGUI
+Library containing interfaces to allow a vault emulation core to define custom ImGui windows in frontends that use ImGui